Single Point Optimization

 os.mkdir(args.output)

-ADflow set-up
+ADflow options

 aeroOptions = {